jchrom/trelloR/README.md

 ## The format of results

-The data is returned in form of a flat `data.frame` whenevr possible, so you don't have to worry about formatting the response (courtesy of the `jsonlite::fromJSON` function).
+The data is returned as a flat `data.frame` whenever possible, so you don't have to worry about formatting the response (courtesy of the `jsonlite::fromJSON` function).
 However, sometimes a more complex structure is returned as a `list` which may contain more `list`s and/or `data.frame`s.
 Ultimately, the finest grain in the hierarchy is always a `data.frame`.

 The names of variables will be the same as they are in the incomming JSON.
 This is not optimal in many contexts.
 For instance, card ID and member ID are both called "id", which is not very useful if you want to do table joins.
 In the immediate future, a "facelifting" function will be provided to impose a consistent naming scheme and perhaps dropping some less frequently used variables.